7h3kk1d/7h3kk1d.github.io/content/dimensions-of-extensibility.md

 ### Making Extensible Systems Composable

-I am obviously biased given my background, but I believe we can look to functional programming and **mathematical rigor** for inspiration.
+We can look to functional programming and **mathematical rigor** for inspiration.
 For example, **static analysis** can help us ensure that extensions adhere to certain properties, while **debuggability** and **observability** are essential for maintaining a high level of trust in the system.

 ## Substrates

 Jonathan Edwards introduced **substrates** to me during his [LIVE Keynote](https://www.youtube.com/watch?v=4GOeYylCMJI&t=2286s) at [SPLASH](https://2024.splashcon.org/) this month.
  He gives some criteria as to what define a software substrate.
-My interpretation is that **substrates** are the computational model and framing in which systems are defined along with that model being exposed to a user so programming is using.
+My interpretation is that **substrates** are the computational model and framing in which systems are defined.
+It is paramount that the user interacts in terms of the model so that programming the system is the same as using it.
 So in a sense they define the data model as well as how computation itself can be represented in a system.
-Possible substrates could include POSIX, spreadsheets, objects, actors, or functional paradigms.
+Historical substrates  include POSIX, spreadsheets, objects, actors, and functional paradigms.
 With regards to extensibility it's important to design these substrates in such a way that it allows for the extensible properties we'd like to have.

 ### Embedding